creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-Multi_Channel_Stochastic_Variational_Inference.md

 # Introduction

-When a patient suffer from Alzheimer’s disease, physicians use lots of various sources of informations.
-However, simple univariate correlation analyses are limited in modeling power.
-To overcome the limitations of mass-univariate analysis, methods such as PLS, RRR or CCA and their variants (non-linearity, multi-channels) were used in biomedical research.
+When a patient suffers from Alzheimer’s disease, physicians use lots of sources of informations.
+However, simple univariate correlation analysis are limited in modeling power.
+To overcome the limitations of mass-univariate analysis, methods such as PLS, RRR, CCA, and their variants (non-linearity, multi-channels) were used in biomedical research.
 The main issue is that those methods are not generative.
 The authors proposed a novel multi-channel stochastic generative model for the joint analysis of multi-channel heterogeneous data.